Your Gate to Europe

 Regulation (EU) No 248/2014 introduced transitional arrangements that ended on 1 February 2017, further solidifying SEPA's integration efforts.

-It was, established within the framework of SEPA, mandates that banks apply identical charges for domestic and cross-border electronic payment transactions in euros.
+The Regulation (EC) 2021/1230 on cross-border payments in the Union mandates that banks apply identical charges for domestic and cross-border electronic payment transactions in euros.
 This regulation, subsequently amended by the SEPA regulation, aims to foster a more integrated euro payment services market.

 The principle of equal charges applies to various electronically processed euro payments, encompassing credit transfers, direct debits, ATM withdrawals, debit and credit card payments, and money remittances.
 Some countries outside the euro area, such as Sweden and Romania, have opted to extend these rules to their national currencies.